mekkablue/Glyphs-Scripts/README.txt

 All "Move" scripts move the selected glyph(s) up/down by the specified distance, similar to what (shift-)ctrl-cmd-left/rightarrow does.
 As shortcut, I recommend (shift-)ctrl-cmd-up/downarrow.
 Close all paths: Closes all open paths in the visible layers of all selected glyphs.
 Rotate around anchor: GUI for rotating glyphs or selections of nodes and components around a 'rotate' anchor.
 Allows to step and repeat.
 Requires Vanilla.
+Tunnify: Looks for all path segments where at least one handle is selected.
+Then, evens out the handles of the segments, i.e., they will both have the same Fit Curve percentage.
+Can fix Adobe Illustrator's zero-handles (segments with one handle retracted into the nearest node).

 Pixelfonts
 Align anchors to pixelgrid: Moves diacritic anchors onto the grid.
 Assumes a grid step of 50.